How Much Does Skylight Installation Cost in 2026?

 Can you install a skylight on a flat roof?

 Yes.
 Flat roof skylights use a curb-mounted design that raises the skylight above the roof surface for proper drainage.
-Expect to pay an additional $300-$700 compared to a sloped roof installation.
+Expect to pay an additional $300-$700 compared to a standard sloped roof installation.

 Do I need a permit to install a skylight in NJ?

 Yes.
 Most NJ municipalities require a building permit for skylight installation because it involves a structural modification to the roof.
 Permit costs range from $100-$350.
+Your contractor should handle the permit process.

 What is the best time of year to install a skylight in NJ?